If managing accounts receivable is your responsibility, then you’re most likely facing many of these challenges:

 - Customers consistently paying outside terms

-- Reactive, rather than proactive follow-up on past due accounts
+- Reactive, rather than a proactive follow-up on past due accounts

 - Limited availability of A/R information